The 7 best Zendesk e-commerce apps I found for 2026

 The "best" app really depends on your specific situation.
 Here’s a quick guide to making the right choice for your team.

-Figure out your biggest headache before choosing Zendesk e-commerce apps
+Figure out your biggest priority before choosing Zendesk e-commerce apps

-Before you do anything, identify what's slowing your team down the most.
+Before you do anything, identify what would help your team the most.

-• If your agents are wasting time on duplicate tickets, a tool like Merge Duplicate Tickets is a quick win.
+If you need to tidy up your queue, a tool like Merge Duplicate Tickets is a great specialized choice.

-• If your team is buried under a wide variety of repetitive questions, an all-in-one AI automation platform like eesel AI will probably have the biggest impact.
+If you're looking to automate a wide variety of repetitive questions, a complementary AI automation platform like eesel AI can have a significant impact.

 Always try Zendesk e-commerce apps before you buy